 Policy framework for reducing homelessness and service response

 In the 2017–18 Budget, the Federal Government announced the establishment of a new National Housing and Homelessness Agreement (NHHA), which came into effect on 1 July 2018.
 This agreement reformed previous funding agreements with states and territories (the National Affordable Housing Agreement (NAHA) supported by the National Partnership Agreement on Homelessness (NPAH)).
-The SHSC data in the 2017–18 annual report has been collected while the former NAHA and NPAH agreements were in place.
-The NHHA will provide $4.6 billion in Commonwealth funding to the states and territories over three years, including $375 million for homelessness services, which states will be required to match.
-Funding for homelessness services will be ongoing and indexed for the first time to provide certainty to front line services assisting Australians who are experiencing homelessness or who are at risk of homelessness .
+The NHHA provides more than $1.6 billion in Commonwealth funding to the states and territories a year, including dedicated funding of $129 million for homelessness services in 2020–21, which states and territories were required to match.
+Under the Agreement, funding for homelessness services will be ongoing and indexed for the first time to provide certainty to front line services assisting Australians who are experiencing homelessness or who are at risk of homelessness (CFFR 2018).

-The objective of the NHHA is to contribute to improving access to affordable, safe and sustainable housing across the housing spectrum, including to prevent and address homelessness, and to support social and economic participation.
-Several national priority cohorts have been specifically identified in the agreement and are expected to be addressed in each jurisdiction’s homelessness strategy:
+The objective of the NHHA is to contribute to improving access to affordable, safe and sustainable housing across the housing spectrum from crisis housing to home ownership (including to prevent and address homelessness), and to support social and economic participation.

 - women and children affected by family and domestic violence